Updated: February 2, 2026

 Pay annually instead of monthly

-Monthly installment plans add 5% to 10% in processing fees, which, on a $3,500 policy, costs $175 to $350 extra annually.
-Paying annually eliminates these charges and earns 6% to 8% discounts from real estate carriers.
+Monthly installment plans add 5% to 10% in processing fees.
+On a $3,500 policy, that equals $175 to $350 in extra annual costs.
+Paying annually removes these fees and may qualify you for 6% to 8% discounts from real estate carriers.

 6. 6